Kvcross/NecroDecomp_AMvsEMSettings/README.md

-# Necromass team-up re AM/EM settings
+# Necromass team-up for AM/EM settings
 Collaboration between the Kennedy and Phillips labs looking at rates of decay of fungal necromass and decomposer communities in forest and non-forest AM / ECM dominated systems.